-Researchers Uncover Genetic Variants Linked to Blood Pressure in African-Americans – 4
+Researchers Uncover Genetic Clues to Blood Pressure – 4

-Narrator: Dr. Rotimi says a recent effort is a first using a relatively new research approach, called a genome-wide association study, to focus on hypertension in African-Americans.
-For more information, visit www.genome.gov.
-Health Matters is produced by the National Institutes of Health, part of the US Department of Health and Human Services.
+Narrator: Effective medications for lowering blood pressure are currently available.
+For details on the study, and more about medical research, visit www.nih.gov Health Matters is produced by the National Institutes of Health, part of the US Department of Health and Human Services.

 About NIH Radio